-With the Republicans soundly defeating the Democrats in the Haverford Township commissioners’ and the magisterial district judge’s races on Election Day, some of the candidates had time to reflect on this year’s campaign season.
+With the in the Haverford Township commissioners’ and the magisterial district judge’s races on Election Day, some of the candidates had time to reflect on this year’s campaign season.

-One of the more closely watched races was the 3rd Ward commissioner’s race between Republican Jane Hall and Democrat Jeff Miller.
+One of the more closely watched races was the 3rd Ward commissioner’s race between Republican and Democrat .
 Both were trying to win the seat left empty by Robert Trumbull, who retired.

 Hall received 760 votes compared to Miller’s 632.